 Kyo Kusanagi and Benimaru Nikaido start as this in The King of Fighters.
 The fact that their friendship began few after a very young Kyo defeated Benimaru in two consecutive martial arts tournaments doesn't help.
 As they both grow and mature their banter is dialed down quite a bit, but they're still ready to spar whenever they can.

 In the KOF:KYO media, Kyo and Kensou have some shades of this as well.

 Dylas and Doug in Rune Factory 4.
 They constantly bicker, with Doug having no reservations about pressing Dylas' Berserk Button, and struggle to outdo one another in any sort of competition.
 But in the end, they still leave each other (anonymous) birthday presents every year.

 Plenty occur in Fire Emblem Awakening due to the massive amounts of possible supports between characters.
-One example is the Female Avatar and Lon'qu.
-She hassles him because he refuses to take her seriously and he finds her antics frustrating when he thinks she refuses to respect his phobia of women, but by A-support they get used so used to each other, he's conditioned to be distracted from his phobia around her.
+One example is the Female Avatar and Lon'qu, if they don't reach a Relationship Upgrade: she hassles him because he refuses to take her seriously and he finds her antics frustrating when he thinks she refuses to respect his phobia of women, but by A-support they get used so used to each other, he's conditioned to be distracted from his phobia around her.

 Assassin's Creed IV: Black Flag has Edward Kenway and Adewale's relationship verge on this.
 Adewale has no respect for Edward's endless greed while Edward ignores all of Adewale's idealistic suggestions.
 They eventually reconcile when they both become Assassins.